Bitrix24 Helpdesk

 dateadd

-It adds specified number of years, months, days, hours, minutes and seconds to a specified date.
+Adds a specified number of years, months, days, hours, minutes, and seconds to a given date.

 Syntax: =dateadd([start_date], [what_to_add])

-You can use upper or lower case when writing.
+You can use both upper or lower case when writing.

 Examples: =Dateadd({=Document:DATE_CREATE}, "-2d"), =Dateadd({=Document:DATE_CREATE}, "2 days 3 minutes").